Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: A Procedure to locate the Critical Point

+Here as $R_i$ we define the ratio of the density of the least mass particle to the density of the whole family $i$ for specific conditions.
+The nominator of this ratio equals the minimum allowed density at the chiral phase at these conditions, which is achieved for the maximum allowed mass.
+With this definition we are led to

+i.e. {\bf the critical point is reached at the conditions where the density of a family (with volume corrections) becomes equal to the density of the point particle of the family with least mass}.

 The quantities $f_{vc,i}$ and $R_i$ in the above equation, also, depend on $\mu_s$ which is calculated by solving eq.~(\ref{eq:<S>=0}).
 Actually, $\mu_s$ is almost independent of the particle volumes in the Bose/Fermi statistics, while is completely independent in the Boltzmann approximation, since in this case the strangeness neutrality condition reduces to $<S>^{pt}=0$.
-To show that this dependence is negligible we depict in Fig.~\ref{fig:msmbr0} the solution for the strange quark chemical potential $\mu_s=\mu_B/3-\mu_S$ for the point particle case ($r_0=0$) as well as for different values of the hadron radius $r_0$ and we observe that the results almost coincide.
-We present calculations for the highest and lowest values of $T_c$.
+To show that this dependence is negligible we depict in Fig.~\ref{fig:msmbr0} the solution for the strange quark chemical potential $\mu_s=\mu_B/3-\mu_S$ for the point particle case ($r_0=0$), as well as, for different values of the hadron radius $r_0$ and we observe that the results almost coincide.
+We present calculations for a high and a low value of $T_c$.

 The only dependence of ratios $R_i$ on particle volumes comes through $\mu_s$.
 In turn, we have shown that $\mu_s$ weakly depends on particle volumes.
 Thus, we can draw our conclusions using $R_i$ calculated for the $r_0=0$ case.
 The $f_{vc,i}$ we have defined, carry, then, almost all the dependence on the particle volumes corrections.
 Also, these volume correction factors are practically the same for all families, provided that the same radius $r_0$ is used for all hadrons.
 This property, which is approximate in the Bose/Fermi statistics, holds exactly in the Boltzmann description.
 Indeed, for equal hadron volumes, $v_0$, eq.~(\ref{eq:fvc1}) reduces to: